Espartignac

 Espartignac (/fr/; Espartinhac) is a commune in the Corrèze department in central France.

-Espartignac are generally rural, the nature are attractive and green village, although is less important in much of the Corrèze department due of the migration to Tulle, which is a capital of the department.
+Espartignac is generally rural, the nature are attractive and green village, although is less important in much of the Corrèze department due to the migration to Tulle, which is the capital of the department.
 The commune which is primarily the agricultural sector (largely decidated to raising animals, which is can be more similar nearby to Uzerche; fruit and vegetable field crops are considered little as much of the department.) while the teritary services likely being lesser degree since low population.

 Etymology

 The origin of the name Espartignac comes from Spartinius, the name of a Gallo-Roman figure who owned the place.
 The suffix acum (ac) indicates ownership.

 The name of the commune is Espartinhac in Occitan, which is spoken as Limousin dialect.

 History

 Espartignac, whose church is known from 1100, has its roots in ancient prehistory.

 A long road from the Atlantic to the Mediterranean crosses the Vézère River at the Gué du Champ, protected by several defensive structures.

 Along this path, used from prehistory to the Middle Ages, there are several good fountains and religious buildings.
 Only the current church, dedicated to Saint Martial, remains, with the good fountain of the same name below, said to cure scabies.

 At the other end of the parish, Ceyrat has its own destiny with its church (Saint Nicholas then Notre-Dame) and today benefits from the proximity of the RN 120 and the A20 motorway.

 The Uzerche-Tulle narrow-gauge railway that served Espartignac has disappeared, putting the capital at a disadvantage.

 After the year 1000, the abbeys of Uzerche and Vigeois shared the parish, and in the 18th century, it was the Abbot of Uzerche and the Marquis of Saint-Jal.

-In mid-November 1942, during the occupation, the first parachute drop of weapons took place at Salon-la-Tour (failure) and Espartignac (success).
+In mid-November 1942, during the Nazi Germany occupation, the first parachute drop of weapons took place at Salon-la-Tour (failure) and Espartignac (success).